-The spectra shown in Figs. 6(c) and 7(c) are obtained for "full" simulations, including electron emission from the entire occupied part of the conduction band, and after sampling over release points $(\vec{r}0, \vec{v}0))$ in the nanosphere $(r_0 \leq a)$.
-In this subsection, we will investigate the effects of restricting the release locations and initial energy of the photoelectrons.
+occupied part of the conduction band, and after sampling over release points (\vec{r}0, \vec{v}0) in the nanosphere $(r_0 \leq a)$.
+In this section, we investigate the effects of restricting the release locations and initial energy of the photoelectrons.
 Figure 8(a) is generated by sampling over the XUV spectral energy profile, assuming that all photoelectrons are emitted from the Fermi level only and released from the surface $(r_0 = a)$ by the XUV pulse.
 Classical simulations with the same restrictions on the initial energy and release location of the active electron were performed earlier in Ref.
 [22] and are shown in Fig. 8(b) to be in good overall agreement with our result.

 We extended the model suggested in Ref.
-[22] by (i) representing the conduction band as a spherical square well potential, thereby including the surface effect, (ii) sampling over the entire conduction bandwidth, and (iii) sampling not only over electron trajectories that initiate at the surface, by adding photoelectrons released inside the nanoparticle, thus including transport effects.
-Each of these extension has a noticeable impact on streaked spectra.
+[22] by (i) representing the conduction band as a spherical square-well potential, thereby including the surface effect, (ii) sampling over the entire conduction bandwidth, and (iii) sampling not only over electron trajectories that initiate at the surface, by adding photoelectrons released inside the nanoparticle, thus including transport effects.
+Each of these extensions has a noticeable impact on streaked spectra.
 The spectrum in Fig. 8(c) shows results of our full simulation, including all of the above extensions.
 We generated Fig. 8(d) under the same assumptions as Fig. 8(c), but without sampling over the conduction bandwidth, assuming emission from the Fermi level only.